noy00y/PCILeech-Litefury/Resources/Textbook - Practical Reverse Engineering.md

     - eg. wanting to multiply a register by 2 and store the result in another register.
 Normally this would require 2 instructions (multiply and move) -> but in a barrel instruction you can perform the left shift by 1 within the mov instruction: `MOV R1, R0, LSL #1 ; R1 = R0 * 2`

 ### Data Types and Registers
+- Supported ARM data types include 8-bit, 16 bit (half wrd), 32 bit (wrd) and 64 bit (double wrd)
+- ARM defines 16 32-bit general purpose registers from `R0` to `R15`
+    - the first 12 are for gpr usage and the last 3 do special stuff
+    - `R13` is the stack pointer and equivalent of ESP/RSP in x86
+    - `R14` is the link register (LR) and it holds the return address during a function call.
+        - Instructions may implicity use this register such as `BL` which would store the return address in LR before branching
+    - `R15` is the program counter (PC).
+When executing in ARM state, PC is the address of the current instruction + 8 (2 arm instructions ahead).
+In thumb state this would be address of the current instruction + 4 (2 16 bit thumb instructions ahead).
+This is similar to `EIP`/`RIP` from x86, execept we are always pointing to the address of the next instruction to execute
+        - The reason for this as follows.
+Arm uses a pipelining behaviour for fetching instructions.
+ARM uses a 3 stage pipeline (fetch, decode and execute).
+While executing the current instruction -> fetch the next 2 instructions.
+So while reading R15, we dont grab the current address but rather the address 2 instructions ahead
+        - Code can directly read from and write to the PC register.
+Writing an address to PC will immediately cause execution to start at that address.
+Consider the snippet in thumb state below
+        ```ARM
+        1: 0x00008344 push {lr}
+        2: 0x00008346 mov r0, pc
+        3: 0x00008348 mov.w r2, r1, lsl #31
+        4: 0x0000834c pop {pc}
+        ```
+        -
+- asdf